Blendify/blender-manual/blender_docs/manual/animation/shape_keys.rst

 The thing to remember about absolute shape keys is that they are incomplete until you click the Reset Timing button.
 When you create a shape key its "frame" property is zero (https://developer.blender.org/T39897), which is a completely useless value.
-This frame value is not displayed on the UI so you can't easily tell if something is wrong or screwy until your animation starts misbehaving.
+This frame value is not displayed on the UI so you cannot easily tell if something is wrong or screwy until your animation starts misbehaving.